What is Arbitration?

 - The arbitrator may be appointed in different ways.
-Sometimes a contract provides for the appointment of an arbitrator; other times, the parties may agree to appoint their own arbitrator.
+Often a contract provides for the appointment of an arbitrator; sometimes, the parties may agree to submit a dispute to voluntary arbitration.

 - The rules of the arbitration may be set in advance, agreed by the parties or set by the arbitrator.
-We can suggest rules, if you wish.
+We or the arbitrator can suggest rules, if you wish.

 What are the advantages of a Juris Arbitration?

 - Our arbitrations are quicker, cheaper and more focused than a court trial.

 - Our arbitrator will manage your dispute at a pre-hearing conference and streamline the issues, witnesses and evidence to insure an expeditious and efficient hearing.

 - If issues need to be resolved before the arbitration hearing, the Arbitrator will hold case management conferences to resolve them without delay.